-The much anticipated Chinese Year of the Pig starts on February 5, 2019!
+The much anticipated Chinese Year of the Tiger starts on February 1, 2022!
 Little Steps digs into what exactly we are celebrating and where the fun is happening this CNY in Hong Kong.
-New decorations, traditional food, red packets, holiday fun activities for little ones, and of course a firework spectacular… bring on the Year of Pig!
+New decorations, traditional food, red packets, holiday fun activities for little ones… bring on the Year of Tiger!

 According to an ancient legend, people were once tormented by a beast called a Nian (Year), a ferocious creature with an extremely large mouth capable of swallowing several people in a single bite.
 Relief from the Nian came only when an old man tricked the beast into disappearing.
 In reality, Chinese New Year festivities are more of a desire to celebrate the end of winter and the fertility and rebirth that come with the spring.
 Today, New Year is about family reunions and wishing everyone good fortune in the coming year.

 Prior to New Year's Day, Chinese families decorate their living rooms with beautiful flowers, platters of oranges and tangerines, and a candy tray with different kinds of dried sweet fruit.
 There are also the traditional feasts!
 Whole fish, which represents togetherness and abundance, and a chicken, which represents prosperity, are prepared for family and friends.
 Also, note that a lot of restaurants and shops will be closed during the New Year, so call ahead.

 8 Unique CNY Traditions For Kids, Click here

 Top Chinese New Year Books For Kids, Click here

 It's on!
 Tis' the season to dress to impress for Chinese New Year events, school celebrations, family gatherings, and more.
 Little Steps has shopped the markets, designers, and boutiques to give you the scoop on where to buy the perfect outfits for your little ones.

 Guide On Where To Buy Cheongsams + Chinese Dress, Click here